 Furthermore, Mazzella did come from an engineering background and, therefore, lagged the skills to be able to grow a company.
 To obtain the necessary business acumen, Mazzella enrolled at INSEAD to do his MBA.
-INSEAD ultimately became the place where he met Brusson who was in the same class.
+INSEAD ultimately became the place where he met Brusson who attented the same class.

 Despite the positive feedback, Brusson ultimately chose the safer route and, in 2007, moved to London to work in venture capital.
 He eventually re-joined BlaBlaCar in the spring of 2011 to aid the team in its fundraising efforts.
 A year later, he finally committed full-time to become the firm’s COO.

 In the meantime, Mazzella remained committed to his idea.
-To be able to build his idea, he recruited Francis Nappez (who he met through mutual contacts in 2006), a software engineer with close to a decade of practical experience.
+To be able to create a functioning website, he recruited Francis Nappez (who he met through mutual contacts in 2006), a software engineer with close to a decade of practical experience.

-As these things normally go, Mazzella did eventually have his breakthrough moment.
+As these things normally unfold, Mazzella did end up having his breakthrough moment.
 In 2007, the French train network was shut down due to a strike.
-In response, passengers looked for alternatives for traveling, which they found in CoVoiturage.
+In response, passengers looked for alternative traveling options, which they found in CoVoiturage.

 Experiencing the advantages of carpooling first-hand, many of the customers that turned to the platform remained loyal members throughout the years.
 The increase in user adoption allowed the team to expand into new markets as well.
 In late 2009, they launched Comuto.es in Spain on the backbone of a $600,000 seed investment.